Updated Nov 15th, 2023 with New ICF Accreditation Information!

-To become an ICF Master Certified Coach, MCC, you will have earned your PCC credential, and have over 200 hours of coach-specific training from an ICF ACSTH or ACTP program, 10 additional hours of Mentor Coaching, and a minimum of 2,500 hours of coaching experience.
+To become an ICF Master Certified Coach, MCC, you will have earned your PCC credential, and have over 200 hours of coach-specific education from an ICF-accredited coach education program, 10 additional hours of Mentor Coaching, and a minimum of 2,500 hours of coaching experience, and pass the credentialing.

 If you’re interested in learning more about ICF credentials and coaching certification, a great place to start is our guide to ICF coaching certification, here.